Evergrain

 How should I store your bread?

-If you aren't planning on eating the entire loaf, you can also cut it in half or in slices and store in the freezer.
+If you aren't planning on eating the entire loaf in the first few days, you can also cut it in half or in slices and store in the freezer.
 Just reheat whenever you've got the itch for good bread. :)

 What can I do with the bread once it gets stale?